Make-School-Courses/WEB-1.1-Web-Architecture/Assignments/02-Forms.md

 Wow, I didn't know purple penguins lived in San Francisco!
 ```

-### Secret Message _(10 points)_
+### Secret Message

 Update the `secret_message` route to show a form for the user to enter a secret message.
+Make sure to use a text input box with `name=message`.
 We want to send this information securely, so make sure your form uses the `method='POST'` attribute.
 The page should submit the results of the form to the URL `/message_results`.

 Then, update the `message_results` route to show the secret message -- with its letters **sorted in alphabetical order**.

 **HINT**: Call the `.sort_letters()` method that's included in the starter code!

-So, if I enter the phrase `Spongebob Squarepants` into the form field and press submit, I should see the result of:
+So, if I enter the phrase `Make School Rocks` into the form field and press submit, I should see the result of:

 ```
 Here's your secret message!
- SSaabbeegnnooppqrstu
+ MRSaccehkklooos
 ```

-### Calculator _(20 points)_
+### Calculator

 Let's recreate the "Calculator" problem from the last homework, by properly using a form!